matipuig/docker-nginx-certbot-template/README.md

 **SSL Protection:** Pay attention to use options-ssl-nginx.conf, ssl-dhparams and the add_header hsts lines.
 These lines sets the configuration to score A+ in [ssllabs.com](https://ssllabs.com).

 **Headers protection**: Also, you can see a lot of "add_header" directives.
 These are different directives to increase security.
 If your webapp will take care of them, you can remove them or edit them according to your needs.
 For example, Content-Security-Policy will be more effective modified.
-You can check with pages like:  [https://www.ipvoid.com/http-security-headers-analyzer/](https://www.ipvoid.com/http-security-headers-analyzer/).
+You can check with pages like: [Mozilla Observatory](https://observatory.mozilla.org/analyze/).

 **DOS and slowloris protection**: There's also some configuration for limit_req and limit_conn to avoid DOS attacks.
 The base limit it's quite high, you should make it more restrictive for your use case.
 You can see more on this on: [https://www.nginx.com/blog/rate-limiting-nginx/](https://www.nginx.com/blog/rate-limiting-nginx/)